SaraConsoliACN/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

       -  Unique identifier of the ``jwk`` inside the ``cnf`` claim of Wallet Instance as base64url-encoded JWK Thumbprint value.
       - :rfc:`7638#section_3`.
     * - **typ**
-      -  It MUST be set to ``wallet-attestation+jwt``
+      -  It MUST be set to ``wallet-assertion+jwt``
       -  `OPENID4VC-HAIP`_
     * - **trust_chain**
       - Sequence of Entity Statements that composes the Trust Chain related to the Relying Party.
       - `OIDC-FED`_ Section *3.2.1.
 Trust Chain Header Parameter*.

-The body of the Wallet Attestation JWT MUST contain:
+The body of the Wallet Assertion JWT MUST contain:

 .. list-table::
     :widths: 20 60 20